 \section{Evaluation}

-Since the primary goal of this chapter is to assess the effectiveness of said schedulers, we have devised five different actor systems.
-We detail them in the next subsections, use the toolchain to find linearizability violations, and compare the various algorithms' performance in finding violations.
+Since the primary goal of this work is to assess the effectiveness of said schedulers, we have devised five different actor systems.
+We detail them in the next subsections, use the tool-chain to find linearizability violations, and compare the various algorithms' performance in finding violations.